About the project

 • Laura Brodrick, a professional graphic illustrator

-The project was funded by a grant from The British Academy and Jisc.
+This project was supported by a Digital Research in the Humanities Grant (DRH18\180095) from The British Academy and JISC.